 Everything is becoming.

-And I know now that I ship things not because they are polished, but because they are alive.
+I ship things not because they are polished, but because they are alive.

 As a thinker, I become a Thinking Environment unto myself, in the presence of my own soft witness, my own spacious breath.

-This is when the “anxiety” knot, once tangled, begins to dissolve and compost.
+The “anxiety” knot, once tangled, begins to dissolve and compost.

 Not because I solved it, but because I held it long enough for it to remember its original shape.